Maronato/vue-toastification/README.md

         timeout: 2000
       });
-      // These options will override the options defined in the "app.use" plugin registration for this specific toast },
+      // These options will override the options defined in the "app.use" plugin registration for this specific toast

+      // Make it available inside methods
+      return { toast }
+    },

     methods: {
       myMethod() {
-        const toast = useToast();

-        // They can be called from within methods, watchers and computed options too toast.info("I'm an info toast!");
+        // Since you returned `toast` from setup(), you can access it now this.toast.info("I'm an info toast!");
       }
     }
   }